Monday-Friday7:30 a.m.-5:30 p.m.

 Fruitdale School at 10801 W. 44th Ave. in Wheat Ridge added to the National Register of Historic Places.
 Designed by Temple Hoyne Buell in 1927.

-West Rail Line (W Line) opens.
-Links Golden and parts of Jefferson County with 11 stations that connect to downtown Denver.
+West corridor light rail line (W Line) opens, linking Golden and parts of Jefferson County with 11 stations that connect to downtown Denver.
+New line follows the historic Denver, Lakewood & Golden line.

 Staunton State Park opens to the public.
 Staunton Ranch buildings designated as National Rural Historic Landscape on December 4, 2012.